-Digital Overdose Response System (DORS)
+Digital Overdose Response System (Dors)

-When using the app, Albertans will receive a call from the STARS emergency centre if they do not respond to a timer.
+DORS is a mobile app designed to help Albertans using opioids and other substances while alone.
+Through the app, Albertans will receive a call from the STARS emergency centre if they do not respond to a timer.
 If an overdose is suspected, STARS will immediately dispatch emergency medical services to the person’s location.

-Alberta Indigenous Virtual Care Clinic (AIVCC)
+Alberta Indigenous Virtual Care Clinic (Aivcc)

 Indian Residential School Survivors Society and Hotline

 The legacy of the Residential School system runs deep in our community.
 We mourn the loss of children who never came home while we try to rebuild the lives impacted by the colonial institution.
 If you need support, the Indian Residential School Survivor Society has a hotline in place to help you move forward.